zaeem1510/Bug-Prediction-Model/README.md

 The file is read to the variable dataset through the read_excel method.
 This may be changed to read_csv according the file type that needs to be read.

 **Stemming and tokenizing:**
 Two respective functions were defined to tokeize and stem the summaries and only tokenize the summaries.
 Then, the stems of the tokens were appended to a list _totalvocab_tokenized_.

+**Vectorization:**
+Term Frequency-Inverse Document Frequency was used to implement vectorization of the trainig dataset.
+Here, ngram_range takes unigrams, bigrams and trigrams into consideration. fit_transform method was called to scale the training dataset after finding the mean and standard deviation.